jeonghkim/jeonghkim.github.io/research.md

   <section class="spotlight">
    <h2> The Gendered Effect of Direct Democracy on Political Efficacy </h2> <p> <b>  Invited to Revise and Resubmit at Journal of Elections, Public Opinion and Parties </b> </p>
+  <p> In this paper, I examine whether experience of direct participation in political decision-making alters women's feelings of internal political effiacy differently from it does men's.
+I theorize that voting in direct democracy will promote men's internal political efficacy but not women's, because of women's greater susceptibility to psychological costs of participation in direct democracy.
+Using an original panel survey
-  <p> Using an original panel survey before and after the abortion referendum in Ireland, I demonstrate that achieving a desired outcome through voting in direct democracy induces a short-term increase in citizens' sense of political efficacy.
-The findings also suggest that this participatory effect is more pronounced among political minorities, mitigating the existing gap in political efficacy between the political majority and minority. <p> <i> Winner of Best Paper by an Emerging Scholar Award presented at 2019 MPSA </i> </p> </p>
+conducted shortly before and after the 2018 abortion referendum in Ireland, I demonstrate the presence of the gendered effect in voting in direct democracy: While men reported increased internal political ecacy after voting in direct democracy, women did not experience any meaningful change, even though the issue magnified women's psychological engagement with the direct democratic process. <p> <i> Winner of Best Paper by an Emerging Scholar Award presented at 2019 MPSA </i> </p> </p>

   </section>